Do you know what to do in the event of a home insurance claim? Below is our step-by-step guide to help you through the claims process.

 You can either do the cleanup on your own or hire a professional restoration company to help.

-If you do the cleanup yourself, do not throw away any damaged property.
+If you clean up yourself, do not throw away any damaged property.
 You will need to keep track of what you did and how long it took, and then give those details to your adjustor.
 They will reimburse you for your time once your adjustor confirms your coverage.

-Remember to take photos and/or videos.
+Remember to take photos and videos.
 This will show the condition of your damaged property before you clean it.

 5. Establish Repair Costs